Molecular Virology 4Y option BIOL4082

 Normally, only available to final-year School of Life Sciences students in a Degree Group B (Biomolecular Sciences group) or Degree Group D (Infection & Immunity group) programme.
 Visiting students may be allowed to enrol, at the discretion of the School of Life Sciences Chief Adviser and the Course Coordinator.

-The course will be assessed by a 2-hour examination (75%) and in-course assessment consisting of a data analysis task (25%).
+The course will be assessed by a 2-hour examination (75%) and in-course assessment consisting of writing a Nature Microbiology News and Views style article on a research paper (25%).
+Students will choose one paper from a number provided.

 Main Assessment In: April/May